Research Student: Heidarali Teimouri

 To analyse, this matter brings to the fore the principal question of this thesis which is: is this protective to have recourse to military intervention when the interveners are not prepared or willing to cope with post-intervention situation?
 With regard to this question, the thesis investigates whether non-intervention is still best protective legal principle in international law.
 And finally, regarding the referral of case of Libya to the ICC, the thesis explores the existent clash between international criminal accountability/ending impunity and protection of people from mass atrocity crimes.

 At the University of Shahid Beheshti in Iran I studied my BA in Political Science.
 This was followed by my LLM in Public Law in the same university.
 In 2010 I went to the Netherlands the University of Groningen and was graduated in International Law and Law of International Organizations.
-Finally I joined the University of Leeds School of Law in 2013 to do my PhD and I am Undergraduate teaching assistant from 2015; leading seminars in International Law.
+Finally I joined the University of Leeds School of Law in 2013 to do my PhD.

 Teimouri H, Protecting while not being responsible: the case of Syria and responsibility to protect, (2015) 19(8) International Journal of Human Rights 1279-1289.